harphub/Rfa/inst/doc/FAdoc.md

      7                                                                                 max
      8                                                                               (data)

 **WARNING** in cy43t2, new possibilities have appeared.
-The first integer can now have values $-1, 0, 1, 2, 3, 4$. $-1$ and $3$ signify a
+NGRIB can now have values $-1, 0, 1, 2, 3, 4$ or $120 -- 240$.
-different ordering of spectral coefficients.
 This needs further investigation.
 For spectral fields, int2$= -1, 3$ signifies that the spectral coefficients are ordered differently (i.e. like in the model vector).